What is SEO?

 How does SEO benefit your business?

-Search engines are the information brokers of the web, and this is the model that has formed from the need for any user to get what they seek.
-Some of the elderly even consider search engines to be the internet.
+Search engines are the information brokers of the web, and this is a model that has formed from their need to get what they want.
+Some seniors even consider search engines to be internet providers because it’s all about getting results quickly.

 Types of SEO